iotaledger/docs.iota.org/docs/writer-guide.md

 #### **Font type, size, and color**

 Times New Roman, 12 pt, black, when applicable.

-Use [semantic HTML](https://developers.google.com/style/semantic-tagging) to control the style of text on a page.
-For example, use code tags, <code> or `, instead of manually styling text with a monospace font.

-#### **Other punctuation conventions**

-Don't use [ampersands (&)](https://developers.google.com/style/word-list#ampersand) as conjunctions or shorthand for *and*.
-Use *and* instead.
-That includes headings and navigation.

-**Exception:** It's okay to use *&* in cases where you need to refer to a UI element or the name of a menu that uses *&*.Put quotation marks and end punctuation [outside of link text](https://developers.google.com/style/link-text#punctuation-with-links).

 ## **Writing for a global audience**